Registration to the StarLeaf Cloud

 On multipoint calls, or point-to-point calls where the far end is not a StarLeaf endpoint or is in a different StarLeaf organization, the media is backhauled to the border controller.

 The following diagram shows the principles of registration.

 The reseller creates the customer organization on the StarLeaf Portal.
 The location of the data center is determined by the geographical location of the organization.
 The reseller or customer administrator creates StarLeaf users and meeting rooms, assigning soft and hard endpoints as required.
 This is done on the StarLeaf Portal.
 The Portal generates registration credentials which take the form of a 12-digit QuickConnect code (for a hardware endpoint) or a single-sign-on login (for a soft client user).
 The Portal Tutorial for Resellers gives full details about provisioning.

 The endpoint is connected to the customer’s LAN and acquires IP configuration details using DHCP (alternatively, these details can be statically assigned).
 The installer enters the registration credentials and the endpoint supplies them to config.starleaf.com using an outbound HTTPS (port 443) connection.
 The configuration server tells the endpoint which border controller to register with.
 In this document, the border controller is mycompany.call.sl.

-- Ask an affected StarLeaf Breeze user to run problem_report.exe, available from https://dl.starleaf.com/problem_report.exe .
+- Ask an affected StarLeaf app user to run problem_report.exe, available from https://dl.starleaf.com/app/StarLeaf-Problem-Reporter.exe .
 This will upload debugging information to StarLeaf’s development server and allow the StarLeaf technical support team to identify the cause of the failed connection.

-The StarLeaf Cloud and the endpoint are now able to communicate with each other, exchanging all the types of registration, directory, signaling and media traffic that are required for a successful StarLeaf user experience.
+When the connection is reestablished the StarLeaf Cloud and the endpoint can communicate with each other, exchanging all the types of registration, directory, signaling and media traffic that are required for a successful StarLeaf user experience.